 Stephanie’s Note: A year-ish ago, we released our qualitative chart chooser and we loved it to pieces but, like most things in life, we immediately wanted to change some things.
-We collaborated with some researchers steeped in qualitative data collection and analysis to rethink the chart chooser and now Jenny Lyons is back with our latest version.
+We collaborated with some researchers steeped in qualitative data collection and analysis to rethink the chart chooser and released it in this post.

 Less attention has been paid to how to display qualitative or text data visually.
 Here at Evergreen Data, we are trying to tackle that.
 Qualitative data gives us more power to engage people’s hearts and minds.
 We are able to extend our data story to a more personal level.